Adeboye: Why Nigeria must restructure or risk breakup - New Telegraph

 “Can’t we have a combination of both and see whether it could help us solve our problems because in mathematics if you want to solve a problem, you try what we call Real Analysis, then if it doesn’t work, then you move on to Complex Analysis and see whether that will help you.
 If that fails, you move on to Vector Analysis and so on.

 “Now, we don’t want to break up, God forbid.
 In restructuring, why don’t we have a Nigerian kind of democracy?
-At the federal level, why don’t we have a President and a Prime Minister?”
+At the federal level, why don’t we have a President and a Prime Minister?
+“If we have a President and a Prime Minister and we share responsibilities between these two so that one is not an appendage to the other.

+For examples, if the President controls the Army and the Prime Minister controls the Police.
+If the President controls resources likes oil and mining and the Prime Minister controls finance and Inland Revenue, taxes, customs etc. You just divide responsibilities between the two.”